Just one week until we move our son into his dorm at Baylor University.

 - We had some great one-on-one talks.
 Had this been an average year, we would have been so busy we would have passed one another coming and going.
 Instead, we were able to laugh and enjoy civil conversations together.
 Yes, there were some arguments, but he’s an 18-year-old, and I’m a mom, so it’s bound to happen!

-- Grant’s maturity grew, as did his ability to handle the situation.
-Grant knew that everything was out of his control, and he accepted it and went with the flow.
+- Our son’s maturity grew, as did his ability to handle the situation.
+He knew that everything was out of his control, and he accepted it and went with the flow.
 For instance, I desperately wanted him to have a traditional graduation ceremony.
-But it didn’t matter to Grant; he knew he would still be able to give his valedictorian speech in whatever way the school decided to have the ceremony.
+But it didn’t matter to him; he knew he would still be able to give his valedictorian speech in whatever way the school decided to have the ceremony.
 That was good enough for him, so it was good enough for me.

-I know that I am going to be an emotional wreck next week, but Grant is ready for college.
+I know that I am going to be an emotional wreck next week, but our son is ready for college.
 And I am ready for him to take the path that the Lord has chosen for him.

 Thanks to the quarantine, our family has grown stronger, closer, and we made some great memories!